ppy/osu-wiki/wiki/Tournaments/TWC/2021/en.md

 1. A referee will create a multiplayer room 15 minutes in advance.
 Players must gather during this period.
    - Room settings are osu!taiko, Team-Vs., Win Condition: 'Score'.
 Room name must be "TWC 2021: (TeamRed) vs (TeamBlue)".
    - The team mentioned first in the room name must be the red team, the team mentioned second in the room name must be the blue team.
-2. Each team is free to select up to one warm-up beatmap.
-Using beatmaps with questionable content is prohibited.
-All maps must be osu!taiko specific maps.
-3. Each captain has to ban **one beatmap** to be selected from the pool.
+2. Each captain has to ban **one beatmap** to be selected from the pool.
 These beatmaps are not allowed to be picked by any team in the entire match.
-4. Beatmap selection will alternate between each captain selecting a beatmap out of the map pool.
+3. Beatmap selection will alternate between each captain selecting a beatmap out of the map pool.
-5. Each captain must use "!roll" once in #multiplayer.
+4. Each captain must use "!roll" once in #multiplayer.
    - The winner of the !roll starts picking the first beatmap of the match.
    - The loser of the !roll starts banning one beatmap, followed by the winner of the !roll to ban a beatmap.
-6. Captains may pick freely from any bracket.
+5. Captains may pick freely from any bracket.
    - In case of a tie, the tiebreaker map must be played.
-7. Teams will have 2 minutes to pick a beatmap and 2 minutes to get ready.
+6. Teams will have 2 minutes to pick a beatmap and 2 minutes to get ready.
    - In case a team takes more than 2 minutes to pick a map, they will recieve a warning from the referee, on subsequent occurrences the referee will pick a random map available to pick from the mappool using `!roll X`, where X is the number of available maps to pick in the mappool.
    - Each team will receive a "tactical timeout" of **two minutes**, which can be used at any time during their team's pick, **once per match**. *The tactical timeout is optional, and is not required to be used*.
-8. Results of the Group Stage will be published via a Statistics sheet.
+7. Results of the Group Stage will be published via a Statistics sheet.

 ### Mappool instructions